Skip to Content

 Starting Your Career - Success Now and in the Future

-Morgan State / Coppin State University Army ROTC is a leadership development program that prepares college students to lead and succeed in any competitive environment and potentially earn a comission as a United States Army Officer.
+Morgan State / Coppin State University Army ROTC is a leadership development program that prepares college students to lead and succeed in any competitive environment and potentially earn a Comission as a United States Army Officer.
+A Comission means you are appointed by the President of the United States and confirmed by the United States Senate to hold an office, hence the term Officer.

-Upon completion of Officer branch training and arrival at their first assignment, Army Officers may pursue additional specialized training and postgraduate educational opportunities.
-They will most likely be assigned to advanced leadership and staff positions.
-They may also develop doctrine, teach military tactics, or serve as advisors.
+Upon completion of Basic Officer Leader Course training and arrival at their first assignment, Army Officers may pursue additional specialized training and postgraduate educational opportunities.
+Junior Officers can be assigned to advanced leadership and staff positions.
+They may also help develop doctrine, teach military tactics, or serve as advisors.

 Students of the Bear Battalion also have access to one of the most influential alumni networks in the nation, comprised of 12 General Officers, elected governmental officials, business and industry leaders, and more through the Morgan State University ROTC Alumni Chapter.